dubocr/homebridge-sun-protect/README.md

 - 1 press button is triggered when condition stops: no trigger match
 - 2-3 press button is triggered when first trigger conditions matches

 When main switch is switched off, 1 press button will be triggered for each zone.
+To avoid triggering, add `silentSwitchOff` with value `true` to the config.

 LIMITATION : All zone must have 2nd trigger in config to activate 3rd press button